masum184e/handbook/IoT.md

 - Act as both client and relay
 - Forward messages to a root node (like a gateway or server)

+`ESP-MESH` protocol doesn't allow to connect all the node with central connection.
+Only a single node can be connected with wifi, other nodes connected with each other and exchange data.
+If any node has been compromised, other nodes will re-connect with each other.
+With this way huge distance can be covered to estabilish communication.

 #### Features

 - **Self-forming**: Nodes automatically discover and connect to the mesh